wjn1996/SpanProto/README.md

-## SpanProto：Few-shot NER
+## SpanProto：A Two-stage Span-based Prototypical Network for Few-shot Named Entity Recognition

-This project is implemented for the EMNLP2022 (main conference) paper: "[SpanProto: A Two-stage Span-based Prototypical Network for Few-shot Named Entity Recognition](https://arxiv.org/pdf/2210.09049.pdf)".
+This project is implemented for the **EMNLP2022 (main conference)** paper: "[SpanProto: A Two-stage Span-based Prototypical Network for Few-shot Named Entity Recognition](https://arxiv.org/pdf/2210.09049.pdf)".
 Our code is based on pytorch and huggingface transformers.

 > Ps: This project is also committed at Alibaba [EasyNLP](https://github.com/alibaba/EasyNLP).
 We will very HAPPY if you star and fork our projects!